AirGrid/awesome-adtech/README.md

 * [Counterfactual Learning Dataset](http://research.criteo.com/dataset-release-evaluation-counterfactual-algorithms/) - Train and evaluate counterfactual models that learn from logged user-interaction data, to build interactive systems such as search engines and recommendation systems.
 * [Kaggle Click Prediction](http://labs.criteo.com/2014/02/kaggle-display-advertising-challenge-dataset/) - Predict CTR on display ads, from a dataset < 50 MB.
 * [Third Party Scripts](https://github.com/patrickhulce/third-party-web) - Data describing which third party entities are most responsible for excessive JavaScript execution on the web.

+## Privacy

+🛡️ *AdTech is a fairly intrusive industry, but the current trend has been towards more privacy focused products and methods.*

+* [Google Privacy Sandbox](https://www.chromium.org/Home/chromium-privacy/privacy-sandbox) - The Privacy Sandbox project’s mission is to “Create a thriving web ecosystem that is respectful of users and private by default.”
+* [Google FLOC](https://github.com/WICG/floc) - The most advanced of the Sandbox proposals, aims to replace cross site behavioural audiences.